YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: System Design

 \subsection{Web Server \& Database}

-At the back-end, the web server receives the anonymous metadata reported for further analysis.
-Upon arrival, the data are shuffled with the already collected data to break any relationship of the reported data with their original users.
-The collected data are subsequently cleaned and modelled, to enable the creation of an updated decision tree (DT) model for the encrypted prices (as described in~\cite{imcRTB2017}).
-The updated DT is then sent at frequent intervals to the user clients.
-For this transmission, the tree must be serialized using a proper and agreed structure (\eg XML format) and deserialized at the browser extension.
+At the backend, the server receives the anonymous metadata reported for further analysis.
+Upon arrival, the data are shuffled (reordering the table to remove contiguous rows from the same user) with the already collected data to break any relationship of reported data with their reporting users.
+The collected data are subsequently cleaned and analyzed for retraining and updating the decision tree (DT) model for the encrypted prices (as described in~\cite{imcRTB2017}).
+The updated DT is sent at frequent intervals to the user clients.
+For this transmission, the tree is serialized using a proper and agreed structure (\eg XML format) and deserialized at the browser extension.